The Jackson JS22 Dinky

 In the 1990s, the company began to go down to explore the budget guitar industry.
 Among the super affordable line of guitars they manufactured was their JS series.

 And today, we’ll explore the more popular medium-high-end-professional metal player’s friend – the JS22 Dinky.

 Jackson guitars are known for their Strat-like-with-few-mods body shape.
 Unfortunately, the JS22 Dinky still upholds that policy.

-This guitar features a basswood body with nice maple neck.
-Though the basswood is not a great material, it’s a perfect tonewood to this guitar.
+This guitar features a basswood body with a nice maple neck.
+Though the basswood is not great material, it’s a perfect tonewood to this guitar.

 It has a polyurethane finish giving it a superb fit and finish.
-The 25.5-inch scale length of the guitar, as seen in most Fenders, gives rounded tone with a lot more clarity and low-frequency response.
+The 25.5-inch scale length of the guitar, as seen in most Fenders, gives a rounded tone with a lot more clarity and low-frequency response.